 TOTAL- $30 per month

 Phone/Internet- We each have a mobile phone.
-We have a Telstra 150GB for $100 per month set up and the kids and Dan can personal hot spot from the phone.
+We have a Telstra 180GB for $65 per month set up and the kids and Dan can personal hot spot from the phone.

-Dan also has a plan which is $100 per month for 100GB.
-We use all our data every month.
+Dan also has a plan which is $50 per month for 180GB.
+We never use all our data every month.

 TIP- When you have free wi-fi at a restaurant download as many videos as you can onto the kids tablets etc. This will save chewing through your own data.